magentabusiness/magentabusiness.github.io/_includes/templates/install/aws/eks-create-cluster.md

 {% capture aws-eks-vpc %}

-The following command will create new VPC for your ThingsBoard cluster.
+The following command will create new VPC for your IoT Hub cluster.
 This guide assumes you will create new VPC.
 Although it is fine to use existing VPC and subnets as well.
 You can find more information about configuring VPC for `eksctl` [here](https://eksctl.io/usage/vpc-networking/).